pingidentity/pingdirectory-go-client/configurationapi/docs/AddMultiplePasswordDataSecurityAuditorRequest.md

 ### NewAddMultiplePasswordDataSecurityAuditorRequest

-`func NewAddMultiplePasswordDataSecurityAuditorRequest(auditorName string, schemas []EnummultiplePasswordDataSecurityAuditorSchemaUrn, reportFile string, enabled bool, ) *AddMultiplePasswordDataSecurityAuditorRequest`
+`func NewAddMultiplePasswordDataSecurityAuditorRequest(auditorName string, schemas []EnummultiplePasswordDataSecurityAuditorSchemaUrn, ) *AddMultiplePasswordDataSecurityAuditorRequest`

 NewAddMultiplePasswordDataSecurityAuditorRequest instantiates a new AddMultiplePasswordDataSecurityAuditorRequest object This constructor will assign default values to properties that have it defined,